jessicald/notes/UCHARS.md

-My Favourite Non-ASCII Characters Encoded in UTF-8 (and their Unicode codepoints)
+My Favorite Non-ASCII Characters Encoded in UTF-8 (and their Unicode codepoints)
 =================================================================================